42 Lucky St. Patrick’s Day Activities for Kids

 A Grade Ahead

-St. Patrick’s Day is so much more than rainbows and shamrocks (although we do love those too).
-Read a book on Irish history or watch these videos to introduce students to facts about Ireland.
-Then distribute acrostic poem templates with words like “leprechaun,” “shamrock,” and “St. Patrick” for your students to complete.
+Read a book on Irish history from our book list and share our list of facts to introduce students to the holiday.
+Then use one of our large, blank shamrocks to create acrostic poem templates with words like “leprechaun,” “shamrock,” and “St. Patrick” for your students to complete.
 They can share with the class when they are done.

 9. Conduct a hands-on experiment with green slime

-A complex chemistry lesson disguised as an ooey-gooey free-for-all?
-Count us in!
-Choose from one of four slime recipes, all made from ingredients that can easily be found at your grocery store (although you may need to look elsewhere for St. Paddy’s Day–appropriate glitter, sequins, and other holiday additions).
-Teach your students about the states of matter as they work, or ask them to record their impressions and observations during one (or more!) of these festive St. Patrick’s Day science lab activities.
+Kids love slime, so a St. Patrick’s Day slime science lab will certainly grab their attention!
+Choose from one of four slime recipes, all made with ingredients that can easily be found at your grocery store (although you may need to look elsewhere for St. Paddy’s Day–appropriate glitter, sequins, and other holiday additions).
+Have your students hypothesize what will happen when you mix all the ingredients together.
+Teach them about the states of matter as they work, and ask them to record their observations on the lined printable shamrocks.

 10. Learn how to say colors in Gaelic